Please let us know what you would find most useful to have on our website!

 All you have to do is ask your local pharmacist to make them your preferred choice for receiving the digital prescriptions

 You can also ask our reception team to add the name of a pharmacist when you next come in to order medication.

-We are upgrading to the next phase of the Electronic Prescription Service (EPS) which will mean that almost all our prescriptions will be processed electronically from Wednesday 2nd September 2020
+We have upgraded to the next phase of the Electronic Prescription Service (EPS) which mean that almost all our prescriptions will be processed electronically from Wednesday 2nd September 2020